-What Whitney is built to do
+What Whitney is about

-Whitney is a memorial.
-A New Orleans attorney bought the property in 1999, put fifteen years and millions of his own money into it, and opened it to the public in 2014 as the first museum in the country built to tell the history of slavery from the point of view of the people who were enslaved there.
+A New Orleans attorney bought the property in 1999, put fifteen years and millions of his own money into it, and opened it in 2014 as the first museum in the country dedicated to the history of slavery, told from the point of view of the people who were enslaved there.
 That focus is the whole site, not one room of it.
-You pass the Wall of Honor, engraved with the names of people enslaved on that ground.
-You stand in the Field of Angels, which remembers the thousands of enslaved children who died in this parish before emancipation.
-You see the Children of Whitney, life-size figures modeled on formerly enslaved people who told their own stories to interviewers in the 1930s.
-There is a Big House on the property, but Whitney deliberately does not make it the star.
+You pass the Wall of Honor, carved with the names of people enslaved here.
+You stand in the Field of Angels, for the enslaved children who died in this parish before emancipation.
+You see the Children of Whitney, life-size figures of formerly enslaved people who told their own stories to interviewers in the 1930s.
+There's a Big House, but Whitney deliberately doesn't make it the star.
 The point is the people, in their own words.

-What Oak Alley is built to do
+What Oak Alley is about

-Photography.
-Oak Alley: the oaks and the front of the house are the shot, no photos inside the Big House.
-Whitney: photograph throughout.
+| Photography | The oaks and the front of the house are the shot.
+No photos inside the Big House. | Photograph the grounds and the memorials. |

-Best for.
-Whitney if you want the reckoning to be the visit.
-Oak Alley if the landscape and house are part of why you are going and you want the history when you walk back to it.
+| Best for | If the landscape and the house are part of why you're going and you want the history when you walk back to it. | If you want that history to be the whole visit. |

 The actual difference